bioimageit/bioimageit_gui/docs/source/tutorial_experiment.rst

 The tutorial dataset
 --------------------

-To illustrate the ``Experiment`` management with the browser app we will use a syntetic dataset available at `<https://gitlab.inria.fr/bioimage-it/bioimagepy-tutorial/-/tree/master/synthetic_data/data>`_
+To illustrate the ``Experiment`` management with the browser app we will use a synthetic dataset available at `<https://github.com/bioimageit/bioimageit-notebooks/tree/main/synthetic_data/data>`_
-The dataset is made of 40 syntetic images from 2 populations.
+The dataset is made of 40 synthetic images from 2 populations.

 .. figure::  images/experiment/image2a.png
    :width:   250